-Also known as Giant Australian Cuttlefish, Aussie Cuttlefish and Giant Cuttlefish.
+Also known as Aussie Cuttlefish, Giant Australian Cuttlefish, Giant Cuttlefish.

 Length - 60cm

 This is the largest cuttlefish in the world.

 This species has three eye flaps and is similar to Sepia latimanus which has only one eye flap.

 They can grow up to 5kg and reach a length of 60cm

 In May to August hundreds of thousands gather in one place to spawn in Whyalla, South Australia!

 The males can only produce once and the females die shortly after laying their eggs.